 Selling on TikTok as a growing eCommerce store

 TikTok isn’t just for goofy dance routines any more.
-The social media sensation is the fastest-growing destination on the internet, and has become a powerful sales channel for businesses spanning high fashion to home repair.
+The social media sensation is the fastest-growing destination on the internet, and has become one of the best online selling sites and a powerful sales channel for businesses spanning high fashion to home repair.

 TikTok even made feta cheese a commodity.
 In 2021, the U.S. faced a feta cheese shortage after a feta pasta recipe went viral on the platform.